Organic Chemistry 1

 Organic Chemistry 1 - Chemistry CoachIntroduction to Organic Chemistry: bonding theory, chemical and physical properties, structure and reactivities, isomerism, stereochemistry.
 Introduction to substitution, addition, and elimination reactions.
 Methodology for retrosynthetic analysis.

 The structure and bonding in organic molecules are studied in this chapter: atomic structure and electron configurations, ionic and covalent bonds (octet rule), formal charges, hybridization types, resonance forms, Lewis structure and other molecular structures

-Reactions of alkanes are studied in this chapter: IUPAC nomenclature, name and properties of alkanes, chemical equivalence, primary, secondary, tertiary, quaternary in chemistry, radicals and their stability, radical chain reactions, halogenation of alkanes (mechanism, products and selectivity)
+Reactions of alkanes are studied in this chapter: IUPAC nomenclature, name and properties of alkanes, chemical equivalence, primary, secondary, tertiary, quaternary structures in chemistry, radicals and their stability, radical chain reactions, halogenation of alkanes (mechanism, products and selectivity)

 Cycloalkanes are studied in this chapter: nomenclature of cycloalkanes, types of strain, conformers, chair conformations (strain free conformations of cyclohexane), substituted cyclohexanes

 Stereoisomerism concept is studied in this chapter: chirality of chemical compounds, absolute configuration of a stereocenter, types of stereoisomers (enantiomers, diastereomers, meso compound), optical activity of stereoisomers, racemic mixture and enantiomeric excess

 Further reactions of alkyl halides are studied in this chapter: elimination reactions (E reactions), competition between E1 and E2, competition between SN and E reactions

-The properties and sunthesis of alcohols, ethers, and epoxides are studied in this chapter: properties and naming of alcohols, synthesis of alcohols (SN reaction, reduction of carbonyls, organometallics), Williamson ether synthesis, intramolecular Williamson epoxide synthesis
+The alcohols, ethers, and epoxides are studied in this chapter: properties and naming of alcohols, synthesis of alcohols (SN reaction, reduction of carbonyls, organometallics), Williamson ether synthesis, intramolecular Williamson epoxide synthesis

 The reactivity of alcohols, ethers and epoxides are studied in this chapter: typical reactions of alcohols (deprotonation, substitution, elimination, oxidation), preparation of alkoxides, nucleophilic substitutions of alcohols, dehydration of alcohols, carbocation rearrangements, reactivity of ethers, epoxide opening